Lin Jiang

 Florida State University

-I am a Ph.D. candidate in the Department of Computer Science at Florida State University and a member of the Data, Computing, and Society (DCS) Lab, under the supervision of Prof. Guang Wang.
-I received both my B.S. and M.S. degrees from Southeast University, China, where I worked with Prof. Shuai Wang.
+I am a Ph.D. candidate in the Department of Computer Science at Florida State University and a member of the Data, Computing, and Society (DCS) Lab, advised by Prof. Guang Wang.
+I received my B.S. and M.S. degrees from Southeast University in China, where I was advised by Prof. Shuai Wang and Prof. Tian He.
+During my master’s studies, I also collaborated closely with Prof. Desheng Zhang on research projects.

 My publications are listed on the Publications page and on Google Scholar.